Zalexanninev15/CurlMini/README.md

 ### Text:

-1. Launch the utility and make sure that your version of Windows 10 is higher or equal to build 1803. **This is very important!**
+1. Launch the utility and make sure that your version of Windows 10 is higher or equal to build 1803 (or you have Windows > 10).
+If you have Windows < 10 - please, install the curl utility from application

 2. Enter/paste the desired command in the "Requests:" text field (the command must be written/inserted without "curl" at the beginning).